 (The New York Times)

-Last year, Walmart was accused of bribing foregin officials and eventually pleaded guilty.
-The company paid a fine of $282 million after reaching a settlement with the Securities and Exchange Commission and the Department of Justice in one of the biggest foreign corruptcy investigations ever.
+In 2019, Walmart was accused of bribing foreign officials and eventually pleaded guilty.
+The company paid a fine of $282 million after reaching a settlement with the Securities and Exchange Commission and the Department of Justice.

 (The Motley Fool)